jessepav/lacygoill-wiki-backup/floating_point/glossary.md

 # h
 ## hidden bit

-First bit of the significand of a floating-point number?
+First bit of the significand of a floating-point number.

-No matter the number, it's always 1.
+The first bit of a floating-point number is always 1.

 ### Why is it called like this?